-As part of your dissertation this year, you are expected to write an abstract in english.
+As part of your dissertation in year 5, you are expected to write an abstract in English.
 This is a short text (approximately 150 - 350 words long) that summarizes your thesis.
 It usually includes the following information:

 The purpose of an abstract is to give other students and researchers a clear, concise idea of the subject area and content of your dissertation.
 It helps them decide quickly on the relevance of your work to their own investigations.